qrohlf/sensible-web-development/_chapters/3/0-intro.md

     September 25

 overview:
-    This week touches on some basic concepts related to databases on the web, then introduces the ActiveRecord database abstration layer.
+    To allow the class to catch up with labs and me to catch up with grading, we're having a review day this week.
+There will be a short in-class lab on whatever topic we end up covering.
+Please fill out the form which you received via email by 4pm on Tuesday 9/23.

 reading:
-    "Required reading: TODO.
-Optional: [this StackOverFlow question](https://stackoverflow.com/questions/184618/what-is-the-best-comment-in-source-code-you-have-ever-encountered)"
+    "Recommended reading - review any of the previous chapters that you had trouble with.
+Optional reading - [this StackOverFlow question](https://stackoverflow.com/questions/184618/what-is-the-best-comment-in-source-code-you-have-ever-encountered)"

 due:
-    You should have [Lab 2](/chapters/2/0-intro.html#assignment) completed before class.
+    Please do your best to have [Lab 1](/chapters/1/0-up-and-running.html#assignment) completed before class.

 workshop:
-    Databases overview, an SQL demo, and an introduction to ActiveRecord syntax.
+    TBD

 assignment:
-    title: "Lab 3: ActiveRecord"
+    title: "Lab 3: TBD"
-    summary: a short description of the lab
+    summary: TBD
     requirements:
-        - A list of items that are required for the lab
-        - these can have inline markdown formatting
+        - TBD
     due: before next week's class
     tag: v0.3.0
 ---